-The total amount that a national budget allocates to a specific line ministry will generally be agreed by the ministry of finance (or other national State body) and th relevant line ministry.
-It will be based on resources raise for example, by tariffs, taxes and external transfers.
+The total amount that a national budget allocates to a specific line ministry will generally be agreed by the ministry of finance (or other national State body) and the relevant line ministry.
+It will be based on resources raised, for example, by tariffs, taxes and external transfers.

 Meeting the immediate obligations related to water and sanitation means guaranteeing basic access to all, while prioritising the needs of the most vulnerable and marginalised.
-However, funding patterns tend to favour large systems in urban areas disproportionately over rural and deprived urban areas, and these systems tend to benefit the more politically or economically powerfu households.
-While there is still a need to increase resources committed to the water and sanitation sectors generally, more can also be done to realise human rights he using existing funds, through allocating budgets to target sed, disadvantaged individuals and groups.
-The process for determining allocations to different er regions or areas should take into account existing , disparities and inequalities, so that disadvantaged b individuals and groups receive higher (and targeted) ur allocations even when they are living in regions that are otherwise adequately served.
-For example, informal nd settlements in urban areas often receive smaller per capita ul allocations than formal settlements, which tend already to have better services.
-States should address these inequitable budget allocations.
-In Namibia, efforts have been made to prioritise the most marginalised rural regions with a higher budget allocation.
+However, funding patterns tend to favour large systems in urban areas disproportionately over rural and deprived urban areas, and these systems tend to benefit the more politically or economically powerful households.
+While there is still a need to increase resources committed to the water and sanitation sectors generally, more can also be done to realise human rights using existing funds, through allocating budgets to target disadvantaged individuals and groups.

+The process for determining allocations to different regions or areas should take into account existing disparities and inequalities, so that disadvantaged individuals and groups receive higher (and targeted) allocations even when they are living in regions that are otherwise adequately served.
+For example, informal settlements in urban areas often receive smaller per capita allocations than formal settlements, which tend already to have better services.
+States should address these